symbol/symbol-docs/source/concepts/namespace.rst

 Rental fee
 **********

-Accounts willing to register a namespace have to pay a :ref:`transaction fee <fee>` to support the network, and an extra rental fee.
-The fees are deducted from the account's balance after announcing a valid **NamespaceRegistrationTransaction**.
+To create a namespace or to extend its duration, accounts will have to pay a :ref:`transaction fee <fee>` to support the network in addition to the rental fee.
+The fees will be deducted from the account's balance after the announcement of a valid **NamespaceRegistrationTransaction**.

 The default namespace rental fees are :properties:`configurable per network <config-network.properties>`: